-Use an angle grinder or metal blade-equipped multi-tool to hack off these obstructions.
-A hand hacksaw will not work, as you need to place the blade at... level with the floor.Continue to 3 of 7 below.
+Use the angle grinder or metal blade-equipped multi-tool to hack off the bolts and other protruding obstructions.
+Make sure that all of these pieces are cut down flush with the concrete.Continue to 3 of 7 below.

 03 of 07

 After you remove the obstructions, the old wax ring will be in place.
 The wax most likely will be thick, gunky, and stained with sewage.
 Removing the wax ring requires patience, a putty knife, and thin latex gloves.
 Methodically remove all traces of the old wax ring and deposit the bits directly in a plastic bag.Continue to 4 of 7 below.

 04 of 07

 Place the T bolts upside-down in the flange so that the threaded parts are sticking up.
 This step is all about placement of the flange, not about installing the toilet.
 Having the bolts in place helps you better visualize how the toilet will be positioned.Continue to 5 of 7 below.

 05 of 07

 Press the toilet closet flange down into the sewer pipe.
 Use the T-bolts as positioning points.
 You will want both of them to be at equal distances from the back wall.
 This will ensure that the toilet tank will be parallel to the wall.
 You can rotate the flange in either direction until you have reached the preferred position.
 Even after the toilet is placed, you still have the opportunity for some minor rotation.
 Even so, it is always best to get the position as straight as possible before placing the toilet.Continue to 6 of 7 below.

 06 of 07